MrKleiner/cbtool/README.md

 (IMPORTANT: CTRL+V works only if the english keyboard is active), and press the "SEX!" button (yes, seriously).

-Wait until it finishes, it will close the tab with all the flags, signalling that it's done.
+Wait until it finishes, observe the progress bar.
 All affected BSP's should have a new "last modified" date on them.

-2. BDSM: Better Dual Source Mapping (I have no clue, don't ask) The BDSM (tool) is exactly the same thing, except it's a command line version of the tool, that's injected into the hammer compile pipeline, as the very last thing.
+2. BDSM: Better Dual Source Mapping (I have no clue, don't ask) The BDSM (tool) is exactly the same thing, except it's a command line version of the tool, that's injected into the hammer compile pipeline, as the very last thing (could also be used as a standalone tool).

 The idea here is to hit the compile button, and leave for tea, or other tasks that do not involve the devil's box.
 Grab a snack!
 Do a few push ups!
 Touch grass!
 Start a fami-